 About the Author

-With almost 30 years’ experience in quantity surveying, project management and controls, and technology innovation, Mark White enjoys helping companies develop strategies to achieve the ultimate goals of highly efficient predictability and control for projects portfolios.
+Mark White has almost 30 years’ experience in quantity surveying, project management and controls, and technology innovation.
+He enjoys helping companies develop strategies to achieve the ultimate goals of highly efficient predictability and control for projects portfolios.
 Mark is currently the Senior Vice President with global responsibility for EcoSys product strategy at Hexagon PPM, and has been successful in helping organizations improve Enterprise Project Performance (EPP) through EcoSys.
-Previously, Mark was VP of Strategic Accounts at EcoSys and CIO/SVP at Faithful+Gould, a world-leading project management and controls consultancy, having founded their IT Consulting business unit and project controls software.
+Previously, Mark was VP of Strategic Accounts at EcoSys.
+Before that, he wasd CIO/SVP at Faithful+Gould, a world-leading project management and controls consultancy, having founded their IT Consulting business unit and project controls software.